Human Rights Research Guide

 - Encyclopedia of Human Rights David P. Forsythe, editor in chief (Oxford University Press, 2009)

 - This 5-volume encyclopedia focuses on 1945 to the present (2009), with some coverage of prior developments.
-It covers concepts, organizations (governmental and non-governmental, global, regional, and national), people (including those who have had a negative effect), and situations related to human rights.
+It covers concepts, organizations (governmental and non-governmental, global, regional, and national), people, and situations related to human rights.
 It includes entries on the human rights situation in contemporary as well as historical countries and regions; for example, there are entries on both the Democratic Republic of Congo and on the Belgian Congo.
 The entries are written by scholars and practitioners from various countries.
 The last volume includes an extensive index.

 - Encyclopedia of Human Rights, 2nd ed. by Edward Lawson (Taylor & Francis, 1996)